Sore throat: what you need to know

 Pain relief for sore throats should be considered.
-Pain relief will allow you to eat and drink more comfortably and has the added benefit of reducing fever if this is a problem.
+Taking pain relievers will allow you to eat and drink more comfortably and has the added benefit of reducing fever if this is a problem.

-Most people do not need antibiotics for sore throats, as the majority are caused by viruses (which are not affected by antibiotics).
+Most people do not need antibiotics for sore throats.
+That’s because most sore throats are caused by viruses, which are not affected by antibiotics.

 Antibiotics can help shorten the duration of symptoms in certain cases, for example if it’s suspected that you have a specific bacterial infection.
 However, antibiotics are associated with side effects such as nausea, diarrhoea and rash.
 Your doctor will weigh up the pros and cons of antibiotics in your particular case.

 If your doctor does prescribe antibiotics, make sure you complete the whole course, even if your symptoms clear up before you have finished the antibiotics.
-This reduces the risk in the community of bacteria becoming resistant to the antibiotics.
+This reduces the risk of bacteria becoming resistant to the antibiotics.

-Seek immediate medical attention if you or your child have any of the following symptoms, which could indicate a life-threatening condition:
+Seek immediate medical attention if you or your child have had a sore throat and any of the following symptoms develop, which could indicate a life-threatening condition:

 You should also see a doctor if you or your child have any of the following: